pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

     31
     ```

-    If the month is not defined, the default month will be the current as logged by the local machine.
+    If the month is not defined, the default month will be the current month as logged by the local machine.

 * Today